UAV-GeoLAB/MAP-Network-Analysis/README.md

 - https://github.com/Leaflet/Leaflet/releases/tag/v1.8.0
 - https://github.com/mejackreed/Leaflet-IIIF
 - https://github.com/geoman-io/leaflet-geoman.

-Extract above file in *static* directory.
+Extract above files in *static* directory.

 #### Further configuration
-In *static/urls.js* you can change adresses of FastAPI and Cantaloupe server (if you want deploy these services on non-default adresses).
+In *static/urls.js* you can change adresses of FastAPI and Cantaloupe server (if you want use these services on non-localhost adresses).
 You can also change paths for html files:
 ```
 // Urls for static files (needed during deploymend)
 var API_URL = "http://127.0.0.1:8000/" // localhost